JalpeshVadgama/minimum-nodejs-typescript-express/README.md

-# Quick start minimum project with typescript, node.js and express
+# A minimal web application structure with of node.js, typescript, express

 This project is created to help people created to start creating application with the TypeScript, Node.js and Express.